 The most important thing to remember about the Personality Interview Competition is that it is ALL about your PERSONALITY!
 So when it comes to deciding what you will wear for this competition, allow your personality to influence your decision.
 Teen USA contestants are urged to wear whatever you feel is appropriate for an interview, with this thought; have fun with it while presenting yourself in a self confident manner (no jeans).
 USA contestants are urged to be more sophisticated with your wardrobe choices.

 Active Wear- The judges will be basing their decisions on over all physical fitness and the poise with which you carry yourself during this competition.
 Physical measurements are not considered in the judging.
 Miss Teen USA contestants will wear an active wear outfit to wear in lieu of swimsuits.
 Active wear guidelines here

 Evening Gown- Judges focus on poise, overall appearance, and sense of fashion and style.
 No single detail of the gown, hair or make-up should garner attention.
 The overall effect should be a reflection of your personal style.
 You will need one evening gown.
 Choose your BEST color, a style that looks great on you and will show well on stage.

-Final Show Opening Outfit- You will need one outfit specifically for the opening of the Final Show on Sunday.
-Criteria for this outfit will be updated soon.
+Opening Outfit- You will need one outfit specifically for certain shows.
+Criteria for this outfit will be updated when needed.